nus-cs2030s/2324-s2/docs/13-overloading.md

 ## Method overloading

-In the previous unit, we introduced _method overriding_.
-That is, when a subclass defines an instance method with the same _method descriptor_ as an instance method in the parent class.
+In the previous unit, we introduced _method overriding_ -- when a subclass defines an instance method with the same _method descriptor_ as an instance method in the parent class.

 In contrast, _method overloading_ is when we have two or more methods in the same class with the same name but a differing _method signature_[^1].
 In other words, we create an overloaded method by changing the type, order, and number of parameters of the method but keeping the method name identical.

 [^1]: Note that this is not the same as the _method descriptor_.
 You can not overload a method by changing the return type.

-Lets consider an `add` method which allows us to add two numbers, and returns the result.
+Let's consider an `add` method which allows us to add two numbers, and returns the result.
 What if we would like to create an `add` method to sum up three numbers?

 ```Java
 public int add(int x, int y) {